How To Fix 'LLDB: Couldn't IRGen Expression' Without Source Code

 the debugger working without needing to wait for a fix.

-Solution: Force compilation with swiftinterface
+Solution: Force compilation with swiftinterface.

 If your vendor packages their framework correctly, it should only include

-files.
+swiftinterface files, not swiftmodule files.
 If both are present, Xcode

-file first, which could trigger one of the
+will try to import the swiftmodule file first, which could trigger one of the

-above errors when using LLDB with po
+above errors when using LLDB with po, vo or e.
+As the swiftinterface

 files are all we need, we can patch the framework to eliminate all the

-swiftmodule
+swiftmodule files:

 rm -f FrameworkName.framework/Modules/FrameworkName.swiftmodule/*.swiftmodule

-Keep in mind that we need to remove the swiftmodule
+Keep in mind that we need to remove the swiftmodule files located in the

-directory in the Modules
+.swiftmodule directory in the Modules directory, not the .swiftmodule

 directory itself.

-files and preprocess invalid
+Solution: Remove all swiftmodule files and preprocess invalid

-files before handing them to Xcode.
+swiftinterface files before handing them to Xcode.

-files are valid, as there is currently
+Unfortunately, not all swiftinterface files are valid, as there is currently

 no way to automatically validate them.
 A common